Groenewout’s response to coronavirus

 - Our employees have all the necessary tools for remote communication and can be reached at home by telephone, email and/or videoconferencing.

-- Until September 1st 2020, only a limited number of people will be working at our offices.
+- Until further notice, only a limited number of people will be working at our offices.

 - Any employees who display symptoms of a cold, flu or any other illness or who feel generally unwell must stay at home and self-isolate.